 Releases and Waivers

-If the insurance company can get you to sign a release and/or waiver before you speak with a car accident attorney, the company may be able to use this to its advantage.
+If the insurance company can get you to sign a release and/or waiver before you speak with a car accident attorney lawyer, the company may be able to use this to its advantage.
 For example, if the adjuster tells you he needs a medical release to “verify” your injuries, you must be careful.
 Most of the medical releases used by insurance companies allows unlimited access to all of your records.
 The company hopes to find a pre-existing condition or accident that it can use to allege your current injuries are not completely caused by the accident.
 This could reduce the amount of compensation you receive for your accident claim.